- AA, Young Harris College

 - Teacher and Art Department Head, Georgia's Governor's Honors Program (Six Summers)

 - Department Head and Associate Professor of Art, Piedmont College (Ten Years)

 - Co-founder and Instructor, Dianne Mize Studio, later to become The Art Studio at Sautee Nacoochee Center (24 years)

-- On-line instructor through weekly newsletters and videos.
+- On-line instructor through weekly newsletters, YouTube Quick Tips and full length videos.
 (Current)

 Professional Experience as Artist:

 - Since the mid-70’s, I have intentionally avoided painting competitions because I believe that, in the long run, human beings are at their best when they respond from within rather than compete with others.
 Competition, from my perspective, is best left for games.

 - Published two books, Finding Freedom to Create and In Praise of Mountain Waters.